U.S. durable goods orders drop 1.3% in April - WTMJ

 AP Economics Writer

-WASHINGTON (AP) — U.S. orders for big-ticket manufactured goods dropped unexpectedly in April for the first time in 11 months, pulled down by plunging orders for cars and auto parts.
+WASHINGTON (AP) — U.S. orders for big-ticket manufactured goods dropped unexpectedly in April for the first time in 11 months as a shortage of computer chips disrupted auto production.

 The Commerce Department reported Thursday that orders for factory goods meant to last at least three years fell 1.3% in April after rising 1.3% in March.
 Transportation orders skidded 6.7%.
-Excluding transportation, which can be volatile from month to month, durable goods orders were up 1% in April.
+Excluding transportation, which can swing sharply from month to month, durable goods orders were up 1% in April.

 Factories have been hamstrung by a shortage of supplies as the U.S. economy reopens from the COVID-19 pandemic and demand for goods and services rebounds rapidly.
 Orders for auto parts, disrupted by a shortage of computer chips, dropped 6.2% in April.
-Orders for military aircraft and aviation parts fell 8.5%.
+Orders for military capital goods dropped 25.8% after falling 11.7% in March.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.